jagdevsinghdosanjh/FrontEndGradedProjectSBS/README.md

 d.
 Lab Test
 i.
 When Clicked on Lab Test, Open a form to book the slot.
 e.
 When the web page is scrolled, make sure that the navigation bar is still seen on the top of the web page.
-(Look at the below images for your reference.)

 3. First thing in the web page is to show offers or some information in the form of images.